galaxyproject/cloudlaunch/README.md

     $ cd cloudlaunch
     $ pip install -r requirements.txt

 Next, you need to make a database available.
-For local development and deployment, [SQLite][16] will suffice.
+For development, [SQLite][16] will suffice.
 To use it, simply copy file ``biocloudcentral/settings_local.py.sample`` to ``biocloudcentral/settings_local.py`` and proceed with the database migrations step below: